-TMP was incorporated in the Philippines on August 3, 1988 as a business venture between the Metrobank Group and Toyota Group of Japan.
+TMP was incorporated in the Philippines on August 3, 1988 as a business venture between the Metrobank Group and the Toyota Motor Corporation of Japan.
 TMP has been the exclusive manufacturer and distributor of Toyota brand products in the Philippines since 1989, when it began manufacturing the Crown, Corolla, and Liteace models at its Bicutan, Parañaque City production plant.
 In 1991, TMP began domestic production of the Corona and Tamaraw FX models.

 In 1990, TMP commenced two-shift operations and in 1993, TMP started press plant operations.
 In response to increasing demand, TMP opened a second plant located at Santa Rosa, Laguna in 1997.
 In 2005, the plants were consolidated into a single location at TMP’s present site in Santa Rosa, Laguna, which was given special economic zone status through Presidential Proclamation No. 381.
 The zone is known as the Toyota Special Economic Zone (TSEZ) and affords certain tax benefits to companies located inside the zone which are registered with the Philippine Economic Zone Authority (PEZA).